Speech of Pierre-François Veil on the occasion of the Hazkarah, commemoration dedicated to the unburied victims of the Shoah. Commemoration

 Madam Mayor, Ladies and Gentlemen, Dear friends,

-At the moment of speaking before the living and the dead, I don’t know what prevails, gratitude, pride or humility.
+When speaking before the living and the dead, I do not know what prevails: gratitude, pride or humility.

 Each of the names inscribed on this wall looks at us and obliges us.
-He is like an absent presence, like a mute cry, like a soul without a body that one cannot stare at but in front of which it is impossible, however, to turn away.
+He is like an absent presence, like a mute cry, like a soul without a body that one cannot look fixedly but in front of which it is impossible, however, to turn away the eyes.

-They are there, all those who never returned; all those whose return one has long, patiently, desperately, waited for without ever accepting, even after having resigned oneself to it, that this return would never take place.
+They are there, all those who never returned; all those whose return we have long, patiently, desperately waited for, without ever accepting, even after having resigned ourselves to it, that this return would never take place.

-They are there too, the few who have returned without ever being quite out of there,
+They are there too, the few who have returned without ever having quite come out of there,

-without ever being completely removed from the night of their childhood, their youth, but who then testified, because testimony was for them both the only way to overcome the past and the only way to be worthy of it.
+without ever being quite out of the night of their childhood, of their youth, but who then testified, because testimony was for them both the only way to overcome the past and the only way to be worthy of it.

-They are, finally, all those who, after having devoted their lives to passing the witness, left this world this year, or seven years ago, ten years ago or thirty years ago: these survivors who have stopped living but who will never stop surviving and transmitting.
+They are there, finally, all those who, after having devoted their lives to passing on the witness, left this world this year, or seven years ago, ten years ago or thirty years ago: these survivors who have stopped living but who will never stop surviving and transmitting.

 And so here we are, today, gathered around this humble pride, that of memory.

-The memory of the Shoah: how it seems both solid and fallible!
-How she expresses the frightening fragility of the least ephemeral goods!
+The memory of the Shoah: how solid and fallible it seems at once!
+How it expresses the frightening fragility of the least ephemeral goods!

 I would like here to try to restore, as much as possible, the meaning and scope.
-The memory of the Shoah is first of all mourning.
+The memory of the Shoah is first and foremost mourning.

 It is above all absence.
-It should go without saying, but it is yet so difficult, not only to say, but especially to think.
-The awareness of such mourning is almost impossible.
+This should go without saying, but it is nevertheless so difficult, not only to say, but especially to think.
+Awareness of such mourning is almost impossible.

 Consciousness is the opposite of denial.
-And denial is the most natural attitude in the face of any unbearable loss.
+And denial is the most natural attitude towards any unbearable loss.

-We don’t want to know; therefore, we don’t know.
+We don’t want to know, so we don’t know.

-This is particularly true of the Shoah, not only because of the magnitude of the tragedy, but also because of the very nature of these assassinations which left no trace anywhere, of these millions of mourners without body or coffin.
+This is particularly true of the Shoah, not only because of the scale of the tragedy, but also because of the very nature of these assassinations which left no trace anywhere, of these millions of mourns without body or coffin.

-El Male Rahamim, the prayer of the dead, and the Kaddish, which will be said in a few moments by Chief Rabbi Kaufmann, constitute our unique and eternal testimony of the living to our dead, as a desperate way of returning to them the word that was stolen from them.
+El Male Rahamim, the prayer of the dead, and the Kaddish, which will be said in a few moments by the Chief Rabbi Kaufmann, constitute our unique and eternal testimony of the living to our dead, as a desperate way to give them back the word that has been stolen from them.

-It is also to give them justice by reminding that the crime is not forgotten.
+It is also to do them justice by reminding them that crime is not forgotten.

-And our first duty, to us, here and now, is therefore, today as yesterday, to know in full consciousness what we would have preferred to ignore; to recognize, in a word, that what is lost is forever.
+And our first duty, here and now, is therefore, today as yesterday, to know in full consciousness what we would have preferred to ignore; to recognize, in a word, that what is lost is lost forever.

-All loss is by nature irreparable, but the Shoah is, if one may say so, an allegory of the irreparable.
+Any loss is by nature irreparable, but the Shoah is, so to speak, an allegory of the irreparable.

 The Jewish world has been amputated, it has lost a very large part of itself, and one of the most fruitful, it will never be whole again.

-European Judaism missed very little of being assassinated and, in so many respects, it was.
+European Judaism missed by very little being murdered, and in so many ways it was.

-The language of the Jews of Central and Eastern Europe, Yiddish, that language yesterday still so lively, so beautiful, so rich, so diverse, lives only by the bitter and ardent loyalty of their children who do not want to see their parents die.
+The language of the Jews of Central and Eastern Europe, Yiddish, that language still so alive, so beautiful, so rich, so diverse, lives only by the bitter and ardent fidelity of their children who do not want to see their parents die.

-The Polish Judaism of old, and German Judaism, that of the Enlightenment, of Prague and Antwerp, that of Haskala, that of Spinoza and Mendelssohn, have become extinct to the point where they barely have their cemeteries left.
+The Polish Judaism of old, and the German Judaism, that of the Enlightenment in Prague and Antwerp, that of the Haskalah, that of Spinoza and Mendelssohn, have become extinct to the point that they barely have their cemeteries left.

 We have nothing to celebrate together.
-We only need to recognize the irredeemable.
-But we are there.
-We are there every year.
+All we have to do is acknowledge the irremediable.
+But we are here.
+We are here every year.

-And if our gathering has any meaning, it is to show that time is not destined to be a power that erases, that abolishes, that destroys, but that it can be, on the contrary, a force that builds up and gradually replaces mourning with remembrance, and thus absence with presence.
+And if our gathering has any meaning, it is to show that time is not destined to be a power that erases, abolishes, or destroys, but that it can, on the contrary, be a force that builds up and gradually replaces mourning with remembrance, and thus absence with presence.

-Why gather here, every time autumn returns, at the threshold of the Jewish year, in this time dedicated to introspection, assessment, projects and the so difficult art of starting again because we know how much more painful it is to start over than to begin?
+Why gather here, every time autumn returns, at the threshold of the Jewish year, in this time dedicated to introspection, to taking stock, to projects and to the so difficult art of starting over, because we know how much more painful it is to start again than to begin?

-Because memory is not about order, neither contemplation nor rumination, but action.
+Because memory is not order, neither contemplation nor rumination, but action.

-If it begins with lucidity, with recognition, and therefore with the simple and serious sense of truth, memory is built day by day through transmission.
+If it begins with lucidity, with recognition, and thus with the simple and serious sense of truth, memory is built day by day through transmission.

-We know it.
-But still, we must agree on the words.
+We know that.
+But we still have to agree on the words.

-Because we, the activists of memory, are obliged to note the cruel paradox with which we are painfully and so often confronted: everything happens as if the voice of the memory of the Shoah was less and less listened to as it was more and more heard.
+Because we, the activists of memory, are obliged to witness the cruel paradox that we are so often and painfully confronted with: everything happens as if the voice of the memory of the Shoah was less and less listened to as it was heard more and more.

-Everything happens as if the stories of the survivors, the publications, the conferences, the trips to Auschwitz and the visits of the children from the schools here, at the Memorial, in Drancy, at the Maison d'Izieu or at Chambon-sur-Lignon, did not prevent the flame of memory from being altered while, from day to day and year to year, we do not cease to revive her with the same fidelity, the same patience, the same demand and the same loyalty.
+Everything happens as if the stories of the survivors, the publications, the conferences, the trips to Auschwitz and the visits of the children from the schools here, at the Memorial, in Drancy, at the Maison d'Izieu or in Chambon-sur-Lignon, did not prevent the flame of memory from being altered while, from day to day and year to year, we do not stop reviving it with the same fidelity, the same patience, the same requirement and the same loyalty.

-Everything happens, in short, as if knowledge of the Shoah was not, no longer, a barrier against anti-Semitism.
+In short, everything happens as if knowledge of the Shoah was not, no longer, a barrier against anti-Semitism.

 And, sometimes even, one would be tempted to add, with a hint of dread: on the contrary.
-What is it therefore, for us, in 2024, to convey?
+What is it then, for us, in 2024, to convey?

-The answer lies in two words, which are contradictory only on the surface: it is up to us to convey both the universality of the Shoah and its uniqueness.
+The answer consists of two words, which are contradictory only in appearance: it is up to us to convey both the universality of the Shoah and its uniqueness.

 The Holocaust is universal.